rajdor/s3fupload/README.md

    * For each file in the JSON input file
       * Get details of local file, including size, timestamp, md5 (AWS S3 E-Tag)
       * Check to see if existing remote file exists
       * Transfer file
       * Get details of remote file, including size, timestamp, md5 (AWS S3 E-Tag)
       * Compare results
    * Output detailed results, time and other info as JSON to stdout

+## 2020.10.04
+   * fixed local vs utc time comparisons
+   * added in S3 object tagging
+   * removed test csv files and replaced with genfiles.sh to make test files

 ---